github-young/zotero-better-authors/README.md

 Use this code under AGPL.
 No warranties are provided.
 Keep the laws of your locality in mind!

-If you want to change the license, please contact me at <wyzlshx@foxmail.com>
+If you want to change the license, please contact the original developer at <wyzlshx@foxmail.com>.